stellar-deprecated/kelp/README.md

     - **Who:** Anyone managing the operations of the bot who wants to stop all activity by the bot.
     - **Complexity:** Beginner

+Refer to this [Pull Request][pr-template-new-strategy] to see an example template of a new trading strategy.

 </details>

 ## Price Feeds